 Qatar Leadership Academy (QLA) is a member of Qatar Foundation (QF).
-Located in Al Khor and founded in 2005 with an innovative partnership between QF and the Qatar Armed Forces, QLA is an IB World School, offering both a US Diploma programme and the prestigious International Baccalaureate Diploma programme.
-It accepts male Muslim Arabic Speaking cadets aged 12 to 16 (Grade 7–11), regardless of nationality.
+Located in Al Mazroua close to Meqdam Military Camp and founded in 2005 with an innovative partnership between QF and the Qatar Armed Forces, QLA is offering a US Diploma programme (MSA).
+It accepts male Arabic speaking cadets aged 11 – 16 (Grades 7–12), regardless of nationality.
 Cadets are admitted only after entrance exams in Arabic, English and Mathematics, followed by an interview and, finally, a fitness assessment.
 4043 9298

 The first batch of 14 nannies graduated from the Qatar Nanny Training Academy (QNTA) in 2014.
-Initiated by Qatar Foundation, the Academy aims to educate younger generations while preserving the Arabic language and Qatar’s culture and traditions.
+Initiated by QF, the Academy aims to educate Muslim Arabic-speaking nannies that have the capacity to teach Islamic values.
 Students on the 10-month programme are drawn from Arab countries; the training includes specialised courses in all aspects of childcare, including first aid, nutrition, hygiene, education, and Arabic, Islamic and cultural studies.
 4454 7351

 Governs any individual or entity which provides education services and/or training in the fields of languages, computing, secretarial, accounting and/or business administration; such services and/or training to be provided in centres.